Frequently Asked Questions

 McCullough, Christopher Ph.D.
 Free 2 P: A Self-Help Guide for Men with Paruresis.
 Self-published work, 2000.
 Dr. Christopher McCullough is an IPA Advisory Board member.
-His book is available at the IPA Store.
+His book is available to IPA members under “Resources” at the members site.
 While much of the book is written for men, his concept of primary and secondary paruresis does apply equally to women.
 Primary paruresis is the inability to urinate around others, secondary paruresis is the importance and meaning we assign to our primary paruresis.

 Aron, Elaine Ph.D.
 The Highly Sensitive Person.
 New York: Random House, 1997.
 ISBN 0-553 06218-2.
 This book identifies and defines a new personality type, the highly sensitive person — and gives readers many tips on how to overcome its limitations and maximize its strengths.

 Ellis, Albert Ph.D.
 A Guide To Rational Living.
 North Hollywood, California: Wilshire Book Company, 1976.
 ISBN: 0879800429.
 It’s the original self-help instruction book in cognitive behavior therapy technique.
 Other books from the same author are also recommended.